 Logic may have brought you to the purchase point, but good questions and the simple art of making buying fun rather than stressful are important tipping points.

 You can improve your own sales strategy when you understand why people buy, starting with yourself.

 Keep a list of everything you buy for a couple of days.

 - Why did you buy it now, instead of later?

 - Why did you buy it there, instead of somewhere else?

 - When was the tipping point in your decision to buy?

 - How did you feel during the buying process?

 As you start to understand your own buying habits, you’ll be able to ask your clients better needs analysis questions about their buying process.

-Depending on if your clients are selling B2B or B2C, here are some questions you might ask your prospect in your next needs analysis:
+Here are some questions you might ask your prospect in your next needs analysis: